 Which AOW pension rate applies in your situation?

-There are 2 different rates of AOW pension: a pension at the rate for a married person or a person living with another adult and a pension at the rate for a single person or a person living alone .
+There are 2 different rates of AOW pension: a pension at the rate for a person living with another adult and a pension at the rate for a person living alone .
 Select the situation that applies to you and see which pension rate applies to your living situation.

-If you are not married or in a registered partnership and you live on your own, you will get an AOW pension at the rate for a person living alone.
-Find out what other situations are taken into account.
+If you are not married or in a registered partnership and you live alone, you will get an AOW pension at the rate for a person living alone.
+Find out what other situations exist.

 You are married or in a registered partnership, but you do not live together